evhub/mesa-optimization/README.md

 # inner-optimization

-Source for the paper Inner Optimization by Evan Hubinger, Chris van Merwijk, Vladimir Mikulik, and Joar Skalse.
+Source for the paper "Risks from learned optimization in advanced machine learning systems" by Evan Hubinger, Chris van Merwijk, Vladimir Mikulik, Joar Skalse, and Scott Garrabrant.